En Español

 Tanka Fund

-Support to document and share the stories of our Native rancher partners, in order to support our community in reclaiming narratives, ampliying stories, and demonstrating the impacts the buffalo has on the land and economy.
+Tanka Fund’s mission is to support private Native American Buffalo caretakers of all herd sizes and across all tribes, including established ranchers, those who are just starting new herds, and those who seek to convert from cattle to Buffalo.
+Wildseeds Grant funds support documenting and sharing the stories of their Native rancher partners, in order to support their community in reclaiming narratives, amplifying stories, and demonstrating the impacts the buffalo has on the land and economy.

 Waelder, TX